Find Affordable College Courses

 CHESTER, VA

 Chester Career College ranked #7 on this year’s Most Popular Clinical/Medical Laboratory Science Associate Degree Schools in Virginia list.
-Located in the suburb of CHESTER, Richmond School of Health and Technology is a private for-profit school with a fairly small student population.
+Located in the large suburb of CHESTER, Richmond School of Health and Technology is a private for-profit college with a small student population.

-Full Clinical/Medical Laboratory Science at Chester Career College Report
+Read full report on Clinical/Medical Laboratory Science at Chester Career College

-Wytheville Community College ranked #7 on this year’s Most Popular Clinical/Medical Laboratory Science Associate Degree Schools in Virginia list.
+Wytheville Community College came in at #7 in this year’s edition of the Most Popular Clinical/Medical Laboratory Science Associate Degree Schools in Virginia ranking.
 WCC is a small public school located in the town of Wytheville.

 Best Clinical/Medical Laboratory Science Colleges in the Southeast Region